Performing Arts

 TERM 3

-Drama: drama and the media
+Drama: Drama and social media

 Topics include: